spikeydragoon/Cross-Ark-Chat/README.md

 sudo yum install libunwind libicu
 ```

+If you get any System.Net.Http.CurlHandler errors you might need to install libcurl3

 For Linux set the CrossArkChat folder/files permissions to 755 to allow w/r/execute

 You must have rcon enabled in the Ark Server Settings.